Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/migrating/migration_control_panel/guide.en-gb.md

 ##### **Migration from the MX Plan interface**

 To carry out the migration from this interface, go to the `Emails`{.action} section of your OVHcloud control panel.
 Then select the service bearing the domain name of your email addresses.
-Click on the cogwheel icon on the line of the concerned email account (also called the source account) then on `Migrate the account`{.action}.
+Click on `...`{.action} on the line of the concerned email account (also called the source account) then on `Migrate the account`{.action}.

 ![Exchange](images/access_the_migration_tool.png){.thumbnail}